Hidden history among the tombs of Recoleta

 Not only are there political personalities buried in Recoleta Cemetery, but also Nobel Prize winner Luis Federico Leloir, boxer Luis Angel [Firpo], writers José Hernández, Miguel Cané & Marcos Sastre.
 Also there is a vault where María Marta García Belsunce lies, assassinated in October 2002 in her country house in Carmel.

-A YouTube video originally appeared here, but it is no longer on the server.
+A YouTube video originally appeared in the article but has since been removed from the newspaper’s server.

 There is one vault which attracts Argentine tourists & foreigners like a magnet, especially everyone who comes from Europe.
 It is the vault of Evita.